2600hz/kazoo/applications/crossbar/doc/faxes.md

 }
 ```

-#### Fetch
+#### Fetch outgoing faxes and their statuses

 Fetch a listing of all outgoing faxes.
 Use the "id" to fetch details about a particular job.
+Will contain a listing of both API- and SMTP (email) - initiated outbound faxes.

 > GET /v2/accounts/{ACCOUNT_ID}/faxes/outgoing